ceejbot/paletter/README.md

 ## Limitations

 It doesn't do anything at all smart about overwriting files or being well-behaved about output.
+It'll log and exit when it encounters any error at all.

 ## LICENSE

 This code is licensed via [the Parity Public License.](https://paritylicense.com) This license requires people who build on top of this source code to share their work with the community, too.
-This means if you hack on it for work, you have to make your work repo public somehow.
-I mean, have fun.
+This means if you hack on it for work, you have to share what you built for your employer somehow.
 See the license text for details.